XboxChef/XDCKIT/README.md

 ### Connection

-Have To Be under The Same Local Network and Make Sure both Devices Are Connected To The Network
+Have To Be under The Same Local Network and Make Sure both Devices Are Connected To Same Wifi Name Or If Wired make sure to be under the same Router.

 ## Contributors
 * [ohhsodead](https://github.com/ohhsodead) - Help Provided Code Enhancements And Help Performance Issues